skeddy/skeddy.github.io/index.md

 ---
 # Hello!

-Welcome to my slightly often but not little space on the web!
+Welcome to my slightly but not often updated little space on the web!

 I'm a techincal analyst by day, gamer/tech support at night (and sometimes during the day).